UBC-CIC/balance-test-app/docs/DeploymentGuide.md

 ### Register a Bundle ID
-1. To get started, log in to [App Store Connect](https://appstoreconnect.apple.com/) with your Apple Developer account and open the [Identifiers Page](https://developer.apple.com/account/resources/identifiers/list).
+1. To get started, sign in to [App Store Connect](https://appstoreconnect.apple.com/) with your Apple Developer account and open the [Identifiers Page](https://developer.apple.com/account/resources/identifiers/list).
 2. Click **+** to create a new Bundle ID.
 3. Select **App ID > App**
 4. Enter a description (name for the Bundle ID) and an **Explicit** unique Bundle Id (e.g. **com.[organization name].balanceTestApp**)